C. H. Lang

 Lyon and Healy’s piano factory was established on Fullerton Ave in Chicago in 1913; before that, L.& H. branded other maker’s pianos.
 In May, 1914, C.H.
 Lang’s piano toolmaking shop was moved to the Lyon & Healy Fullerton Ave. plant, and continued under the direction of Superintendent F.A.
 Lang, Carl Herman Lang’s brother.
 F. A. Lang had been managing the C.H.
 Lang Piano Tool Shop since 1905.
 Most of the former C.H.
 Lang machinists also continued to make piano tools under the employment of Lyon & Healy, at the Fullerton Avenue location.

 “The manufacturing activities of Lyon & Healy are carried on in a large new fireproof factory building in Fullerton Avenue about six miles from the downtown center of the city.
-Here are made the Lyon & Healy harps in their various styles, the Lyon & Healy piano in uprights, grands, and player pianos.
+Here are where the Lyon & Healy harps in their various styles, the Lyon & Healy piano in uprights, grands, and player pianos are made.
 Washburn pianos, designed for export, a large variety of band, orchestral, and other instruments and minor lines of musical merchandise.
 The ideas which characterize the house of Lyon & Healy are notably dominant in the manufacturing department.”

 –Chicago Tribune, 21 May, 1916